Article: Khan, Elcheikhali et al, 2024

 • 003-alignmentOutputs: tables that contain RNA and protein cell type labels as assigned after dataset alignment via LIGER, as well as list of gene products that form feature space as selected by correlation vector analysis.

-• 003-BayesPGOutput: tables output from various testing prcoedures for signifant rPTR at gene product, GO and complex level as well similar tables for the correlation tests
+• 003-BayesPGOutput: tables output from testing for significant rPTR at the levels of gene products, GO groups and protein complexes as well similar tables for the correlation tests

 • 001-unfiltered: all the datums